Cafe-GameDev/AudioCafe/README.md

 *   **Seamless Integration**: Works natively within the Godot Engine.
 *   **Foundation for Robust Systems**: Build complex and dynamic audio systems with a solid manifest backbone.

-With AudioCafe, you don't just manage audio; you accelerate the creation of immersive and dynamic sound experiences in your Godot games.
+With AudioManager, you don't just manage audio; you accelerate the creation of immersive and dynamic sound experiences in your Godot games.